Tommertom/OpenAIChatClass/README.md

 Debugging Support: Includes a debug mode that, when enabled, provides additional information about the chat, tool calls, and other relevant details for debugging purposes.

-Stream Interface using RXJS: Offers an interface for monitoring messages, stream delta, and concatenated stream, providing a reactive approach to handling responses.
+Stream Interface using callback function: Offers an interface for monitoring messages, stream delta, and concatenated stream, providing a reactive approach to handling responses.

 Extensibility: Designed to be easily extensible, allowing for the addition of new features or adaptations to future changes in the OpenAI API.